-As established in Table 1, digitally-enabled scams and fraud take on an additional dimension.
+As established in Table 1, one key point to highlight is that an additional layer is introduced when dealing with scams and fraud in the digital space.
 While the base and foundational offence may fall under the penal code, violations can also be covered by cybercrime laws, computer misuse laws, and data protection and privacy laws.
 These legal frameworks are particularly relevant as they address the challenges posed by emerging technologies and the evolving nature of digitally-enabled scams and fraud.